mozilla/release-blog/_posts/2018-03-20-crashstop.md

 * I added icons for impacted platforms.
 * Click on signatures or versions to get more information from [Socorro](https://crash-stats.mozilla.com/).

 All feedback is welcome and appreciated!
-If you want to request features or more data, or report an error, please feel free to file a bug on github (see [3]).
+If you want to request features or more data, or report an error, please feel free to file a bug on GitHub.

 ## Source Code and extension download